marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

               Tell us your story, your project and your needs.
 One of our experts will try to understand how we can help you
             title: 2.
 First contact
+          - body: >-
+              Start your partnership with Apical after receiving the advice of one of our experts
+            title: 3.
+Onboarding
+        greyBg: true
         title: Tell us your story
+        titleCenter: true
       it:
         columns:
           - body: >-